zsylvester/notebooks/README.md

 Sedimentology notebooks
 =======================
-This intends to be a collection of IPython notebooks that deal with aspects of sedimentology / sedimentary geology.
+This repository intends to be a collection of IPython notebooks that deal with aspects of sedimentology / sedimentary geology.